 Near smiles.
 "As if the opinion of a murderer should matter to me," he says, dismissal in his voice, in his face, in every line of his body.

 That isn't true at all.
 Near knows there is no one more worthy of L than he is – after all, isn't he the last one standing, didn't he best Kira when no one else could?
-He turns his back to Ryuk with all the indifference he can muster, but can't ignore the way his body curls in on itself under Ryuk's steady (deadly) gaze.
-He can't imagine sleeping watched by this creature, he can't imagine how Yagami ever managed to look like he'd never missed a night's sleep in his life when he was constantly followed by Ryuk for the last six years of his life.
+He turns his back to Ryuk with all the indifference he can muster but can't ignore the way his body curls in on itself under Ryuk's steady (deadly) gaze.
+He can't imagine sleeping watched by this creature, he can't imagine how Yagami ever managed to look like he'd never missed a night's sleep in his life when he was constantly followed by Ryuk for the last six years of it.
 (When he murdered by the hundred, by the thousand, when he wrote death in black ink and neat letters in twenty different languages.)

-Ryuk laughs, and Near despises the shudder that runs through him at the sound.
+Ryuk laughs and Near despises the shudder that runs through him at the sound.